Alfredvc/paac/README.md

 # Runing via docker (recommended)
 1. Follow the instructions to install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/)
 2. Clone this repository
-3. Run the container with ```nvidia-docker run -it -v <absolute-path>/paac:/root/paac -p 6006:6006 alfredvc/tf1-ale bash```.
+3. Run the container with ```nvidia-docker run -it -v <absolute-path>/paac:/root/paac -p 6006:6006 alfredvc/tf1-ale```.

-A CPU version of the docker container is also provided and can be run with ```docker run -it -v <absolute-path>/paac:/root/paac -p 6006:6006 alfredvc/tf1-ale:cpu bash```.
+A CPU version of the docker container is also provided and can be run with ```docker run -it -v <absolute-path>/paac:/root/paac -p 6006:6006 alfredvc/tf1-ale:cpu```.
 When running on the CPU pass the device flag ```-d '/cpu:0'``` to the training script.

 # Runing locally